Central Bank prepares virtual currency for 2022

-Programming a smart refrigerator to buy missing items on its own or having items automatically charged when they’re placed in the grocery cart without having to go through the checkout can sound like scenes from a futuristic movie.
+Programming a smart fridge to buy missing items on its own, or having items automatically charged when they’re placed in the grocery cart without having to go through the checkout, can feel like scenes from a futuristic movie.
 But they are a promise of the Central Bank for a reality not too distant.

-After the success of Pix, BC wants to expand payment methods in the country with the digital real, or the virtual version of the Brazilian currency.
+After Pix’s success, BC wants to expand payment methods in the country with the digital real, or the virtual version of the Brazilian currency.
 Last week, the institution launched a laboratory to assess possibilities of use and the ability to execute projects with the digital real and plans to start tests with specific groups by the end of 2022.

 The digital real also tends to make it easier and cheaper to create personalized loan contracts, for a few days or with payments in specific months.
 And it can also favor integration with international payment systems, allowing you to make a purchase in another country with immediate conversion.